Mari Lwyd, St Fagans Museum

 Peer into Llyn y Fan Fach, in the Black Mountain range, and your fortunes might follow those of a young boy who, idly dreaming, rose the Lady of the Lake from the waters.
 She became his devoted wife, but he broke the conditions of their marriage and legend has it, made her return to the lake.

-Castell Harlech, Eryri (Snowdonia)
+Castell Harlech (Harlech Castle), Eryri (Snowdonia)

 On a spur of rock above the Irish Sea, breathe in and think of Owain Glyndŵr, the medieval ruler and last Welsh Prince of Wales.
-Castell Harlech was his brief home after a revolt against the English, but fell again in 1409.
+Castell Harlech (Harlech Castle) was his brief home after a revolt against the English, but fell again in 1409.
 It remains one of the greatest castles in Europe.

-Castell Conwy, Conwy
+Castell Conwy, (Conwy Castle), Conwy

-Castell Conwy is an incredible complex of eight towers in a medieval fortification reached by bridge, there are endless stories to discover within the walls of this magnificent landmark of myth and legend.
+Castell Conwy (Conwy Castle) is an incredible complex of eight towers in a medieval fortification reached by bridge, there are endless stories to discover within the walls of this magnificent landmark of myth and legend.
 Edward I moved monks on to build it, but Owain Glyndŵr cunningly seized it in an early 15th century Welsh uprising.

 Twm Sion Cati